Free Case Evaluation

 Midwives provide a valuable service to families around South Carolina.
 Many mothers want their child to be born at home or to have a natural birth.
 Midwives can help achieve these goals.
 All midwives should be trained in obstetrics.
 Some gain their experience through an apprenticeship.
 Others are trained at a midwifery school.
 Most midwives have a working relationship with an OB/GYN or a hospital.
 There are also certified midwife nurses.

-At McGowan, Hood & Felder, LLC, our South Carolina midwife malpractice lawyers have been fighting for mothers, infants, and families for more than 20 years.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina midwife malpractice lawyers have been fighting for mothers, infants, and families for more than 20 years.
 Our lawyers work tirelessly to determine what mistakes happened and why they happened.
 We work with medical professionals to verify the mistakes.
 Our attorneys also work with independent doctors to determine what future medical care will be needed to help the mother and child.
 We are experienced helping clients in Anderson, Rock Hill, Columbia, Sumter, and Georgetown.

 Reasons for midwife negligence